MEng Civil Engineering with Study Abroad in a Modern Language (H201)

 |Part-time study||Part-time study is not available for this course|

-About MEng Civil Engineering with Study in Continental Europe
+About MEng Civil Engineering with Study Abroad in a Modern Language

 If you are creative, enjoy design and aspire to improve the built environment we live in, then civil engineering is for you.
 This degree will equip you to find solutions to environmental problems and to design large and unique structures, such as buildings, bridges, dams and coastal defences.
 At Bristol, you will have access to our world-class laboratory facilities including the most advanced earthquake shaking table in Europe.

-The Study in Continental Europe degree is a great opportunity to broaden your view of the world and experience a different culture.
+The Study Abroad in a Modern Language degree is a great opportunity to broaden your view of the world and experience a different culture.
 You will be able to spend your third year at one of our European partner universities.

 The first two years provide a strong foundation in engineering, including mathematics, structures, soil and fluid mechanics, computing and surveying, as well as optional units.
 You will also take language units to prepare you for studying abroad in a foreign language.
 More optional units are introduced in subsequent years, allowing you to pursue your interests while developing key professional skills.